- 01. Washington Crossing the Delaware by Emanuel Leutze

 Here are some of his other great works:

-We could also have mentioned the other artists on display in the MET like Gauguin, Kandinsky, Caillebotte, Sisley, Corot, Géricault, Seurat, or even Watteau.
-The MET is a fantastic museum, after all.
+We could have mentioned the other artists on display in the MET like Gauguin, Kandinsky, Caillebotte, Sisley, Corot, Géricault, Seurat, or even Watteau.

-If you can't, don't forget that you can see examples of impressionist paintings online or visit museums nearer to home.
+If you can't, don't forget that you can see impressionist paintings online or visit museums nearer to home.